FNuri/FanurGram/README.md

-This is an Instagram clone created using the PHP web framework Laravel developed by following freeCodeCamp course.
+This is an Instagram clone created using the PHP web framework Laravel.
 The technologies used to create this application are PHP (Laravel), Vue.js, Bootstrap, HTML and CSS.

 ![FanurGram Website Screenshot](https://github.com/FNuri/Fanur-Technology-Website/blob/master/fnurimages/FanurGram%20screenshot.png)